benyossef27/web_project_4/README.md

 ## Project description

-This is a web project showcasing the profile of a traveller around the US and a gallery of places visited.
+This is a web project demonstrates the profile of a traveller in the US creating a gallery of the sites they visited.

-popup windows using javascript.
-Users may change the details of the profile user to thier own.
-Users may also add card of places they visited, allowing others to like them. form include validation of form input.

-## coming up next
+All interactive elements are made with Java Script classes.
+User may update profile details and avatar as their own, and create cards with image link and name, like or unlike otehr users cards and delete card they submited.
+All data is submited to API and then retrieved and renderd.

 ## Technology stack, techniques and tools used

 - HTML
 - CSS
+- BAM methodology
 - JavaScript
-- Node.js
 - Json

 ## Figma